distributed.net was the Internet's first general-purpose distributed computing project.

 Other Neat Things

 Here are a few other neat places to visit:

 - Check out our line of distributed.net merchandise including shirts, mugs, mousepads, and more!

 - Beautify your workspace with a desktop picture of our logo.

 - Do you have a webpage?
 You can help advertise distributed.net by putting a banner on your pages!

 If you want to learn more about our project, first stop by our Press Room to read the announcements of our past victories; then browse the following.

 - Check out our documentation section.

 - We have some Mailing lists you can join.

-- There are always people online on our IRC channel #distributed on our private IRC network irc.distributed.net.
+- There are always people online on our IRC channel #distributed on the freenode IRC network irc.freenode.net.